JoeyMckenzie/joeymckenzie.tech/content/templates-with-rust-axum-htmx-askama.md

 ---
 title: 'Back to the server with Rust, Axum, and htmx'
-description: 'Insert meme about React devs rediscovering the magic of PHP and ASP.'
+description: '(Insert meme about React devs rediscovering the magic of PHP and ASP)'
 pubDate: 'July 11 2023'
 heroImage: '/blog/rust-axum-htmx-templates-with-askama/htmx_meme.jpg'
 category: 'rust'